 Shape the dough into a ball and put the dough in a bowl covered with a damp cloth.
 Let the dough rise at room temperature for 1 hour.
-Punch down the dough, press out most of the air and shape back into a ball.
+Punch the dough down, press out most of the air and shape it back into a ball.
 Let the dough rise for an additional 3 hours.
-Punch down the dough, form into a ball and refrigerate for 24 to 36 hours to "retard" on a sheet tray covered with plastic wrap.
+Punch the dough down, form it into a ball and refrigerate for 24 to 36 hours to "retard" on a sheet tray covered with plastic wrap.
 When ready, let the dough warm to room temperature for at least 30 minutes before using.

-For the pulled prosciutto: Add the prosciutto end, carrots, onion, celery and garlic to a stockpot and cover with cold water.
+For the pulled prosciutto: Add the prosciutto end, carrots, celery, onion and garlic to a stockpot and cover with 1 galloncold water.
 Bring to a boil, reduce the heat and simmer for 2 hours.
-Allow the prosciutto to cool in the liquid for 1 hour.
-Remove the prosciutto, it should be fork tender.
-Pull the pork for service, discard half the outer skin and mix the rest in with the pulled prosciutto.
+Allow the prosciutto to cool in the liquid for 1 hour (it should be fork tender).
+Remove the prosciutto, pull the pork, discard half of the outer skin and mix the rest in with the pulled prosciutto.

-For the melted leeks: Cut the tops off the leeks to the tender part of the leek.
-Cut the leeks in half, top to bottom.
-Rinse the leeks well in cool water to remove all the dirt.
-Cut the leeks into 1/4-inch half moons.
-Saute the leeks on medium heat in a large saucepot with the butter.
-Cook the leeks until very tender, 30 to 40 minutes, stirring as needed.
-When the leeks are dry, deglaze with the wine.
-Reduce the wine until almost dry, and then add the cream.
-Reduce the cream until almost dry.
+For the melted leeks: Cut the tops off the leek to the tender part of the leek.
+Cut the leek in half, top to bottom.
+Rinse the leek well in cool water to remove all the dirt.
+Cut the leek into 1/4-inch half-moons.
+Saute the leeks on medium heat in a large saucepot with the butter until very tender, 30 to 40 minutes, stirring as needed.
+When the leeks are dry, deglaze with the wine and reduce until almost dry.
+Add the cream and reduce until almost dry.
 Season with salt and pepper.
 Allow to cool before adding to the pizza.

-For the caramelized onions: Slice the onion about 1/4-inch thick.
-Heat a large saute pan on medium-high heat.
-Coat the bottom of a pan with oil.
-Add the onions and stir to coat in oil.
-Add salt and the sugar.
-Saute the onions for 10 to 15 minutes.
-When the onions begin to brown, add the water and cook until evaporated, stirring occasionally.
+For the caramelized onions: Heat a large saute pan on medium-high heat.
+Coat the bottom of a pan with the oil, then add the onions and stir to coat.
+Add the sugar and some salt to taste.
+Saute the onions until beginning to brown, 10 to 15 minutes.
+Add 1/4 cup water and cook until evaporated, stirring occasionally.
 Add the balsamic vinegar and reduce until the onions lose their crunch and the pan is dry.
 Allow to cool before topping the pizza.

 For the pizza: Place a pizza stone in the oven and preheat to 550 degrees F. Let it heat for at least 30 minutes.